Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

    I was inspired by these palettes because they give an overall sense of calm and the addition of the color orange stimulates curiosity and therefore creativity.

 - ### Sections of the webpage
-   The "4 good reasons to learn crochet" section and gallery were inspired by a walkthrought project with [code institute](https://codeinstitute.net/) called love running.
+   The "4 good reasons to learn crochet" section and gallery were inspired by a walkthrough project with [code institute](https://codeinstitute.net/) called love running.

 - ### Website content
    Some of the content of the website was inspired by [ammoniteyarns](https://www.ammoniteyarns.co.uk/).

 ## Code credits
-[code institute](https://codeinstitute.net/) - Parts of the code throughout the website have been adapted from the courses, the walkthrought project called love running and the [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME).
+[code institute](https://codeinstitute.net/) - Parts of the code throughout the website have been adapted from the courses, the walkthrough project called love running and the [SampleREADME](https://github.com/Code-Institute-Solutions/SampleREADME).

 [Udemy course by Enzo Ustariz](https://www.skillshare.com/classes/10-techniques-%C3%A0-conna%C3%AEtre-en-CSS/2090817304) - Some codes for positioning the elements have been adapted from this course.